Insurer Anthem tops 1Q expectations, raises 2019 forecast

 Fully insured coverage includes plans sold to small businesses.
 It is generally more profitable for insurers than coverage that larger employers buy where they pay the claims and leave the insurer to administer the plan.

-The insurer’s “meaningful” growth in fully insured coverage helps it live up to its promise of market share improvement, SVB Leerink analyst Ana Gupte said in a research note.
+SVB Leerink analyst Ana Gupte called the insurer’s growth in fully insured enrollment “meaningful” and said in a research note that it is helping Anthem live up to its promise of market share improvement.

 Indianapolis-based Anthem Inc. runs insurance plans in several states, including big markets like California and New York.
 The insurer also saw growth in government-funded Medicaid and Medicare coverage in the first quarter.